HOW WE ADVOCATE

 bi3 will thoughtfully engage in a range of advocacy activities, including:

-- Establish an agenda of public policy issues related to health and the social determinants of health on which bi3 will advocate
+- Establish an agenda of public policy issues related to health and the social determinants of health

 - Fund organizations that do health-related policy analysis, education and advocacy